digiscot/digiscot-website/pages/challenge-fund.md

 ---

-In 2014-15, supported by the [Scottish Government](http://www.gov.scot) and the ERDF, we awarded more than £200,000 to community digital participation projects across Scotland.
+In 2014-15, supported by the [Scottish Government](http://www.gov.scot) and the ERDF, we awarded more than £300,000 to community digital participation projects across Scotland.
 These projects have enabled groups and organisations to digitise content, build digital networks and improve the digital skills of their members, so that they can continue to thrive in the digital world.

 Now we want to do it all again!

-We are pleased to announce that the Challenge Fund Round 3 has also been kindly supported by BT.
+In addition to being supported by Scottish Government, we're pleased to announce that the Challenge Fund Round 3 has also been kindly supported by BT.

 ![BT](/images/signatories/bt.jpg)